Anatomical feature-prioritized loss for enhanced MR to CT translation: Experiments

 \subsubsection{Lung MR to CT Synthesis}

 For lung MR to CT synthesis, we used a private dataset of thoracic images from UTE MR and CT scans of 122 patients.
 Both modalities were acquired on the same day, from 2018 to 2022.
 CT images were obtained using a Siemens SOMATOM Force and a GE Medical Systems Revolution CT in end-expiration, with sharp filters.
-The acquisition parameters were a DLP of 10 mGy.cm and a SAFIRE iterative reconstruction.
-The UTE MR images were acquired using the SpiralVibe sequence on a SIEMENS Aera scanner, with the following parameters: TR/TE/flip angle=4.1ms/0.07ms/5°.
+The acquisition parameters were a DLP of 10 mGy.cm, 120 kV, and a tube current ranging from 10 to 475 mA.
+Images were reconstructed using the SAFIRE iterative reconstruction, with a voxel size of 0.6 $\times$ 0.6 $\times$ 0.6 mm$^3$.
+The UTE MR images were acquired using the SpiralVibe sequence on a SIEMENS Aera scanner, with the following parameters: TR/TE/flip angle=4.1ms/0.07ms/5°, with a voxel size of $1\times 1\times 1$ mm$^3$.
+The acquisition matrix ranged from $320-352 \times 320-352 \times 180-260$ and the bandwith was set to 2840 Hz/px.
 Since the slice plane is encoded in Cartesian mode, the native acquisition was performed in the coronal plane with field-of-view outside the anterior and posterior chest edges to prevent aliasing.
 It should be noted that resolutions, voxel spacings, and fields of view are not identical in CT and MR images.
 In addition, modalities may have been taken at different points in the respiratory cycle. \\ All volumes are resampled to have a voxel size of 0.6 $\times$ 0.6 $\times$ 0.6 mm$^3$.
 To align CT images with MR images, we first perform a rigid translation, followed by a deformable registration process using the EVolution algorithm proposed by \cite{EVolution2016}.
 This method incorporates a similarity term that prioritizes the alignment of edges and employs a diffeomorphic transformation to preserve the CT volume topology.
 Subsequently, we normalize MR images to have zero mean and unit variance, and for CT images, we use intensity values from the foreground classes to compute the mean and standard deviation, clip values to the 0.5 and 99.5 percentiles, and then normalize by subtracting the mean and dividing by the standard deviation.
+For data splitting, we use 82 patients for training, 20 patients for validation, and 20 patients for testing.